nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 <p>In case the font doesn't provide a specific family name entry, FreeType tries to synthesize one, deriving it from other name entries.</p>
 </td></tr>
 <tr><td class="val" id="style_name">style_name</td><td class="desc">
 <p>The face's style name.
 This is an ASCII string, usually in English, that describes the typeface's style (like &lsquo;Italic&rsquo;, &lsquo;Bold&rsquo;, &lsquo;Condensed&rsquo;, etc).
 Not all font formats provide a style name, so this field is optional, and can be set to NULL.
-As for &lsquo;family_name&rsquo;, some formats provide localized and Unicode versions of this string.
+As for <code>family_name</code>, some formats provide localized and Unicode versions of this string.
 Applications should use the format specific interface to access them.</p>
 </td></tr>
 <tr><td class="val" id="num_fixed_sizes">num_fixed_sizes</td><td class="desc">
 <p>The number of bitmap strikes in the face.
 Even if the face is scalable, there might still be bitmap strikes, which are called &lsquo;sbits&rsquo; in that case.</p>